JasonX1250/tuner/docs/milestone2.md

 - **media** object fields
   - *title* - String specifying the title of the media
-  - *artist* - String specifying the artist of the media
+  - *author* - String specifying the author of the media
   - *duration* - String specifying the duration of the media

 > ***newPlaylist***